christophehurpeau/typed-css-modules-loader/README.md

 Simplest webpack loader for https://github.com/Quramy/typed-css-modules

-I suggest using it as preloader.
-Unless you change the options (see below), it will generate `.css.d.ts` files near the `.css`.
-Please take a look at [this discussion](https://github.com/Quramy/typed-css-modules/issues/2) to make a decision.

-It has one option - noEmit, which turns off emitting files to the output path of webpack.

 You can affect how `typed-css-modules` behaves by using query parameters.
-The loader will pass any query parameters you specify (excluding noEmit) to the constructor of the `DtsCreator` class.
+The loader will pass any query parameters you specify to the constructor of the `DtsCreator` class.
 For more info on available options, please take a look here:
 [DtsCreator constructor](https://github.com/Quramy/typed-css-modules#new-dtscreatoroption).